So, you’re ready to get Medicare. Will Medicare just start at 65 without your input? There’s a simple way to find out.

 Whether or not you have to register for Medicare on your own depends on whether you get federal retirement benefits — Social Security or Railroad Retirement Benefits.
 Americans who are already receiving benefit checks from either federal program will be auto-enrolled in Medicare when they turn 65.
 All others need to manually sign up for Medicare.

-Cases When Medicare Automatically Starts for You
+What Are Cases When Medicare Automatically Starts?

 Medicare will automatically start when you turn 65 if you’ve received Social Security Benefits or Railroad Retirement Benefits for at least 4 months prior to your 65th birthday.